Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Recovering Fast Transforms

-\begin{definition} For any dimension $N$, let (BP)$^{k}_r$ ($k, r \in \mathbb{N}$) denote the classes of matrices that can be expressed as where each $B_iP_i \in \F^{rN \times rN}$ is a BP module as in equation~\eqref{eq:BP}, and $S \in \F^{N \times rN} = $ (that is, $S$ and $S^T$ select the upper left $N \times N$ entries of the BP product matrix).
+} where each $B_iP_i \in \F^{rN \times rN}$ is a BP module as in equation~\eqref{eq:BP}, and $S \in \F^{N \times rN} = $ (that is, $S$ and $S^T$ select the upper left $N \times N$ entries of the BP product matrix).
 The subscript $r$ is understood to be $1$ if omitted. \end{definition} Note that the BP and BPBP classes are equivalent to (BP)$^1$ and (BP)$^2$ respectively.
 We remark that $B$ and $P$ are both capable of being the identity, and thus (BP)$^k \subseteq$ (BP)$^{k+1}$.

 The BP hierarchy is expressive enough to theoretically represent many important transforms with low depth, as well as all matrices with linear depth:

 \begin{proposition} (BP)$^1$ captures the fast Fourier transform, the fast Hadamard transform, and their inverses exactly.
 (BP)$^2$ captures the DCT, DST, and convolution exactly.
 All $N \times N$ matrices are contained in (BP)$^{4N+10}_2$. \end{proposition}